 My current painting practice is studio based using experiences and recollections from remote locations with little regard to topographical landscape or specific constituents.

 Having formerly valued the importance of direct observation drawing to support my painting I now prefer to allow memory and imagination to fuel a more creative response.

-I am particularly attracted to harbours and estuaries; fascinated by the channels of water, lines and shadows, shapes and textures associated with the ebb and flow of the tidal environment.
+I am particularly attracted to harbours and estuaries; fascinated by the channels of water, lines and shadows, shapes and textures associated with tidal changes.

-Each painting’s journey is usually complex, undergoing dramatic changes sometimes taking weeks to resolve.”
+The painting’s journey is usually complex, undergoing dramatic changes sometimes taking weeks to resolve.

 I work primarily with acrylic paint and interactions with ink, charcoal and oil bar applied by hand, rag, brush or stick.